 The frequency of immunizations begins to lessen as children get older, but it’s still important to follow through with boosters.
 In addition, check with your family medicine provider to see if other vaccines are needed if your child or family plans to travel out of the country.

-Download our Immunization Schedule for Children and Adolescents.
+Learn More About Immunization Schedules for Children and Adolescents.

 Your immunization needs will likely vary from other adults as you get older, since the necessity of certain vaccines depends on when you received earlier doses as a child.